 Note the similarity of the electron neutrino tangle with three loose strands.
 This is one reason for its low mass value.

 Images of the conjectured tangles for the electron, the muon and the tau:

 These tangles, together with the quark tangles and the elementary boson tangles, appear to reproduce all Feynman diagrams of the standard model.
 (Can you help producing 3d pictures that can be rotated by a html viewer?)

 Blog.
 The blog on research about fundamental physics and tangles of strands tells more about general ideas, past mistakes, objections, encountered difficulties, and progress.

-Motivation.
+T-shirt.
 An important motivation has always been the support for the ailing physics T-shirt industry.
-Since decades, the industry has been desperate for new designs.
+Since decades, it has been desperate for new designs.

 Volume VI of Motion Mountain

 History.
 A more extensive, more passionate, but also older and less precise presentation is the original text on the strand model.
 It was written as a research volume that continues the adventure of the five textbook volumes.
 The present edition has been updated with most results from the above preprints, and it also presents and corrects the errors of the past:

 Here is a preview: